Codeinwp/tweet-old-post/readme.txt

 **Can Revive Social share to LinkedIn Business page?**

-- Yes, Revive Social can share to LinkedIn business pages.
+- Yes, Revive Social can share to LinkedIn business pages as well as personal profiles.

 == Screenshots ==